Before we generate our own keys, and start a truly unique Substrate network, let's learn the

 Looking at the console that started Bob's node, you should see something similar.

-Once you've verified that both nodes are running as expected, you can shut them down.
-The next section of this tutorial will include commands to restart the nodes when necessary.
+Once you've verified that both nodes are running as expected, you should shut them down.
+Although this is not strictly required, so long as you don't have conflicting ports and the same chainspec.
+The next section of this tutorial will include commands to restart new nodes when necessary.